lucymjoseph12/Python-for-DS-and-ML-Bootcamp/911 Calls Analysis/README.md

+## 911 Calls Analysis

 Analysis of 911 call data from Kaggle.
-The data is from Dec 2015 to August 2016.
+The data is from **Dec 2015 to August 2016**.
 The data contains the following fields:

 lat : String variable, Latitude<br />
 lng: String variable, Longitude<br />